messaismael/scalable-send-email-service/README.md

 ## Getting started
 These are two lambda functions that allow you to send emails while avoiding the risk of failure in sending by introducing the notion of Queue with AWS SQS.

-First of all, we have a microservice that gets user data and send that as a message in the AWS Queue and another message-sending triggered microservice that receives and processes message.
+First of all, we have a microservice that gets email data and sends that as a message in the AWS Queue, saves message status in a DynamoDB table, and another message-sending triggered microservice that receives and processes the message according to its status.

 ## Tools

  - **AWS SES**
  - **AWS SQS**
  - **AWS lambda**
+ - **AWS DynamoDB**
  - **ClaudiaJs**
  - **TypeScript**